 As always in the Far Cry franchise, the plot is the main part of the game.
 It doesn't just serve as another story to tell that is forgotten by players as they venture out shooting and trying to survive.
 The story is an integral part of the game and if you don't pay attention, you'll get lost with what's going on.

-The game takes place on a fictional Caribbean island called “Yara”, inspired by Cuba, ruled by a dictatorship of “El Presidente” Anton Castillo (voiced and performed by Giancarlo Esposito), who is raising her son Diego (voiced by Anthony Gonzalez), to follow his government.
+The game takes place on a fictional Caribbean island called “Yara”, inspired by Cuba, ruled by a dictatorship of “El Presidente” Anton Castillo (voiced and played by Giancarlo Esposito), who is raising her son Diego (voiced by Anthony Gonzalez), to follow his government.
 The player takes on the role of a guerrilla trying to reclaim the island for his people.

 It's like watching a movie and paying attention only to the adventure scenes and missing the conversations that lead to the end.
 Furthermore, Far Cry 6 is part of the history until recent that shaped our current political world.